zdaruahehe/Benchmark-rae/README.md

 * Model Evaluation for images generation are found in calculate_fid.py,
 * To run evaluation script calculate_FID.py, please specify two pathes of destination folders which both contain images, and a parameter "--gpu": none for cpu, a number for gpu such as "--gpu 0"
 * that is enter "python calculate_FID.py 'path1' 'path2' --gpu 0"
-* Due to file size limitation, some of the files like inception_v3_google-0cc3c7bd.pth are uploaded on the google drive: https://drive.google.com/drive/folders/13Kyl5bDUH4pxGh_WX1y7BsozxGnXp50i?usp=sharing
+* The inception metric file inception_v3_google-0cc3c7bd.pth are uploaded on the google drive: https://drive.google.com/drive/folders/13Kyl5bDUH4pxGh_WX1y7BsozxGnXp50i?usp=sharing